 Resolving Online Seller Disputes (Like eBay): Do I Need a Lawyer?

-You may be able to resolve most disputes with sellers on online marketplaces like eBay without a lawyer.
-EBay has procedures that let buyers communicate directly with sellers and, if they can't work out their dispute on their own, eBay will step in and help.
-You may also try an online dispute resolution service or be able to get your money back from PayPal or your credit or debit card company.
+If you need help to resolve a dispute, eBay will step in and help.
+You can also try their online dispute resolution service or get your full refund from PayPal or your credit or debit card company.

-If you are unsuccessful, you can try to sue the seller in court, likely small claims court, for breach of contract.
-But unless they are present or do a lot of business in your state, your only option may be to sue them in their state.
-Suing an out-of-state party poses a lot of challenges, so if you do decide to go this route you would greatly benefit from having a lawyer's help.
+If you are unsuccessful, you can try to sue the seller in small claims court for breach of contract.
+Unless they are present or do a lot of business in your state, your only option may be to sue them in their state.
+Suing an out-of-state party poses many challenges.
+You would greatly benefit from having a lawyer's help if you decide to go this route.

 Online Marketplace Disputes

-Online marketplaces, especially with the pandemic, continue to grow in popularity.
-According to webretailer.com, nearly half of global electronic commerce sales — $2 trillion — took place on an online marketplace in 2020.
-As of 2018, Amazon led the market by the number of visits to its site.
-EBay, which does not make or sell its own products, is still the second leading online marketplace in the United States.
+Online marketplaces continue to grow in popularity.
+According to webretailer.com, nearly half of global e-commerce sales, estimated at $2 trillion, took place on an online marketplace in 2020.
+As of 2018, Amazon has led the market in terms of the number of visits to its site. eBay, which does not make or sell its products, is still the second-leading online marketplace in the United States.

 eBay Disputes and the Dispute Resolution Process

-You can generally run into two types of disputes with an eBay seller:
+There are two common types of disputes with an eBay seller:

-- You receive an item, but it is damaged or doesn't match its listing
+• You receive an item, but it arrives damaged or does not match its listing

 Contact the Seller

-EBay first recommends that you try to work out your dispute with the seller directly.
+eBay first recommends that you try to work out your dispute with the seller yourself.
 You don't need a lawyer for this.
-All you need to do is click a button under your purchase history on eBay's website.
+All you need to do is click a button under your purchase history on eBay's website, known as the Seller Hub.

 According to eBay's procedures, the seller is supposed to try to resolve your dispute within three days.
-If you don't hear from the seller or you're unable to work your dispute within 21 days, the next step you can take — which you can also do on your own without a lawyer — is to bring eBay in to take over for you.
+If you don't hear from the seller or cannot work out your dispute within 21 calendar days, the next step is to bring eBay in to take over for you.

 Get Help From eBay

 The process is easy.
-You simply click a button in your order history that asks eBay to step in.
-EBay takes it from there.
+You click a button in your order history that asks eBay to step in. eBay takes it from there.
+This action is under eBay's Seller Protection policies. eBay aims to resolve disputes in favor of either the buyer or the seller, based on each circumstance.

-As eBay describes on its website, once they receive your case, they review it and try to get back to you within 48 hours.
-If they need further information, the process may take longer.
+As eBay describes on its customer service page, once they receive your case, they review it and try to get back to you within 48 hours.
+If they need additional information, the process may take longer.

-But it may be worth the wait.
-If eBay decides the case in your favor, and your transaction is covered by eBay's “money back guarantee," you should receive a refund within 48 hours.
+It may be worth the wait.
+If eBay decides the case in your favor, eBay's money-back guarantee covers your transaction.
+You should receive a refund within 48 hours.

-- A copy of any police report (if you choose to file one).
+• A copy of any police report (if you file one)

 Negative Feedback

-A word about negative feedback.
-EBay sellers and buyers have the option to leave each other feedback.
-If you leave negative feedback, a seller can choose to respond or, if they think it's unfair, dispute it.
+eBay sellers and buyers have the option to leave each other feedback, which can be negative.
+If you leave negative feedback, a seller can choose to respond or dispute it if they think it's unfair.

-If a seller disputes your feedback, eBay will send you an email with the details.
+If a seller disputes your feedback, eBay will email you the details.
 You then have ten days in which to either:

-EBay will send you a reminder email after seven days, but if you don't respond within the ten-day time frame, the feedback stays the same.
+eBay will send you a reminder email after seven days, but the feedback stays the same if you don't respond within 10 days.

 Online Dispute Resolution (ODR)

-If you're still unhappy and the seller consents, you could then try what's called online dispute resolution (ODR).
-ODR is a form of alternative dispute resolution (ADR) that takes place entirely online.
-Thanks to the efforts of a few pioneers in the field, including Colin Rule and Ethan Katsh, there are now a number of ODR platforms you could work with.
+If you're still unhappy and the seller consents, you could try online dispute resolution (ODR).
+ODR is a form of alternative dispute resolution (ADR) that takes place online.
+Thanks to the efforts of a few pioneers in the field, including Colin Rule and Ethan Katsh, there are now many ODR platforms you could work with.

-According to its website (which may be out of date), eBay has a relationship with SquareTrade, an ODR service.
+According to its website, eBay has a relationship with SquareTrade, an ODR service.
 SquareTrade advertises two different services:

-- A web-based forum in which you and the seller can try to work out your dispute (which you most likely have already tried to do)
+• A web-based forum in which you and the seller can try to work out your dispute

-SquareTrade boasts an impressive 90% success rate, so you may get lucky.
+SquareTrade boasts an impressive 90% success rate, so chances are it'll work for you.

 Contest the Transaction Through Your Payment Method

 Perhaps you are still unable to reach or are unhappy with the resolution.
-You could then, again without a lawyer's involvement, seek a chargeback based on your payment method.
+You could seek reimbursement based on your payment method without a lawyer's involvement.

 PayPal Buyer Protection Program

 Many eBay buyers make their purchases through PayPal.
-If you have a PayPal account and use it for your purchase, your transaction may be covered by PayPal's Buyer Protection Program.
+If you use a PayPal account for your purchase, PayPal's Buyer Protection Program may cover your transaction.

-According to this program, you have 180 days from the date of the transaction to dispute the charge in PayPal's Dispute Resolution Center.
+According to this program, you have 180 days from the transaction date to dispute the charge in PayPal's Dispute Resolution Center.
 The process begins by opening a dispute, which provides another opportunity to try to work it out with the seller.
 If you can't, you have 20 days from the date you open your dispute to raise a claim with PayPal.
-PayPal would take over from there.
+PayPal takes over from there.

 PayPal will investigate your claim.
-Although they try to get back to you within 10-14 days, it can sometimes take as long as 30 days to hear back.
-If they decide you're right and the transaction is covered by the program, you will get your money back.
+Although they try to get back to you within 10-14 days, it can sometimes take 30 days to hear back.
+If they decide you're right, you will get your money back, and the program covers the transaction.

 Chargeback Through Bank

-If you can't work it out with the seller or have no luck with eBay, you may be able to dispute the charge with the bank.
+If you can't work it out with the seller or have no luck with eBay, you can dispute the charge with the bank.

 You start by contacting your bank and opening a claim.
-You typically can do this by phone or online.
-You provide the details.
-They conduct an investigation.
+You can do this by phone or online.
+You provide the details and they conduct an investigation.
 If the bank believes you have been defrauded, they will reverse the charge and refund your money.

 Sue the eBay Seller in Small Claims Court

-As you can see, you have a number of ways to get your money back if an eBay sale goes south.
-But none of these may work.
-In certain very specific instances, you may be able to sue an eBay seller in small claims court.
+As you can see, you have several ways to get your money back if an eBay sale goes south.
+If none of these work, you may be able to sue an eBay seller in small claims court.

-This may seem like an easy, practical, cheap option.
-But in most instances, it won't work.
+This is an easy, practical, and cheap option, but chances are it won't be available to you.
 Jurisdiction is the word lawyers use to describe the power of a court to decide a dispute.
-Although the subject can get complicated, your small claims court would only have what's called personal jurisdiction over an eBay seller if they happen to be in your state or do a lot of business there.
+Although the subject can get complicated, your small claims court would only have personal jurisdiction over an eBay seller if they are in your state or do a lot of business there.

 That is not going to be the case for most eBay sellers.
-But if your small claims court is an option, you may be able to handle it on your own without a lawyer.
+If your small claims court is an option, you may be able to handle it on your own without a lawyer.

 Some Situations Would Justify a Lawyer